Skin Diseases

 Direct contact with contaminated surfaces

-Acute Fungal Infections
+Acute Fungal infection

 Itching and redness